oracle-livelabs/security/database/advanced/key-vault/key-vault_v5.2.md

 9. Now you have rekeyed the Master Key for the container and pluggable database(s)!

-## Task 8: SSH Key Management and Remote Server Access Controls
-In this lab, we will introduce remote server access controls by centrally managing users public keys.
-In the second part, we will manage users' private keys in OKV making those private keys non-extractable.

-1. ...

-## Task 9: Secret Management with OKV
+## Task 8: Secret Management with OKV
 In this lab, we will fetch a Database account password from OKV On-Demand

 1. Create a new Endpoint for secret management